 My first plein air workshop was with Garin Baker on the Hudson River in NY.
 At that time I earned my living as a portrait painter and had already earned numerous best of shows for portraits.
-I even taught pastel portraiture at Garin’s Carriage House studio in Newburgh for a bit.
-Garin is best known for huge murals yet he is also an extraordinary teacher.
+Garin had invited me to teach pastel portraiture at his Carriage House studio in Newburgh for a bit.
+He is best known for huge murals yet he is also an extraordinary teacher.
 Now he teaches at the Art Student’s League.
-When he moved to the Hudson Valley I remember thinking how wonderful to have such a fine artist nearby.
-Taking his plein air class on the Hudson River and in the hills around Sugar Loaf was memorable.
-He was a great instructor demonstrating on our paintings the proper way to use value to create a sense of depth.
-He was a great mentor and friend as well.

-In my first solo exhibit at the Karpeles Museum in Newburgh a few years later, he gave me a wonderful testimonial.
+In my first solo exhibit at the Karpeles Museum in Newburgh a few years later, he gave me a wonderful testimonial I much appreciated.

-Another great artist lived about a half hour south in New Jersey.
+Another great artist lived about a half hour south of me in New Jersey.

-Instead of going for my masters in art after graduating Magna Cum Laude at SUNY New Paltz,
+Instead of going for my masters in art after graduating SUNY New Paltz,

 I decided that I wanted more classical training.
-I got value from learning in an abstract school but
+I got much value from learning in to see abstractly but

-it was suggested by fellow painters to go to the Ridgewood Art Institute in NJ
+it was suggested by fellow painters that I go to the Ridgewood Art Institute in NJ

 to study under another modern master, John Phillip Osborne.